Buttermilk-Brined Roast Chicken with Crispy Skin and Root Vegetables

 Step 7

-If at any point during roasting the skin becomes too dark, you may tent it with aluminum foil.
+- If at any point during roasting the skin becomes too dark, you may tent it with aluminum foil.
+Allow the meat to rest for at least 15 minutes before serving.

 Options: It is easy to add your favorite vegetables to this versatile recipe.
 Try sweet potatoes instead of white potatoes; shallots instead of onions; squash, garlic, or bell peppers.